NC3-LU/cases_web/_publications/cleverclicks/SmartphoneScams.markdown

 The following cases are described, with loss of either data or money as a consequence.

-<h3 class="titre-page" id="1-result-loss-of-data">1.
-Result = loss of data</h3>
+## 1. Result = loss of data
 Data such as personal information, business data, contact information, photos, login information and passwords are all sought by fraudsters and can cause enormous damage if they get their hands on it.

 ##### Theft / loss of unsecured data
 If you lose your phone or if it is [stolen]({% link _knowhow/sos/SOS-StolenHardware.markdown %}) and if you have not secured the data it holds, it will all be available to whoever finds or stole your phone.

 Make regular [backups]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}) of your data.
-[Encrypt]({% link _knowhow/cisoapproach/SecurityPolicy-SystemDevelopmentAndMaintenance.markdown %}\#encryption) all sensitive data on your smartphone and set up a screen lock.
+[Encrypt]({% link _knowhow/cisoapproach/SecurityPolicy-SystemDevelopmentAndMaintenance.markdown %}#encryption) all sensitive data on your smartphone and set up a screen lock.
 In this way, you save a little time and you can lock your device remotely or delete content before an unauthorised person can access it.

 ##### Lack of precautions during archiving
 Do you leave documents on a server or on the cloud?
 By using data encryption and strong [passwords]({% link _knowhow/glossary/Password.markdown %}), you can prevent them from falling into the wrong hands.